Welcome to Kendal Oral History

 Further information on the Kendal Oral History Group materials and how to use them is available on the Archive webpage.

-The photograph above was taken at the annual Get Together which was held in October 2017.
-It shows respondents and their guests enjoying tea and conversation and listening to a presentation on the work of the group.
+The photographs above were taken at the annual Get Together which was held in October 2018.
+They show respondents and their guests listening to a presentation on the work of the group.
 A superb display of extracts and photographs was put together by Sylvia Kelly of the Kendal Local Studies Library and proved popular with the guests.
 Photograph by Robert Wilson

 Kendal Oral History Group is committed to preserving the privacy of those people we interview or have interviewed in the past.
 Personal details of all interviewees are deposited with Cumbria Archive Service and will remain closed for at least 80 years after the date of interview.